loeeeee/replicate-ZFS-from-Linux-to-TrueNAS/README.md

 # Replicate ZFS from Linux to TrueNAS with Wake on LAN

-An automation script that does replication from OpenZFS in Linux to TrueNAS
+This repo make it easy to do periodic replication of ZFS from Proxmox to a remote TrueNAS system.

+- Easy Wake on LAN (WoL),
+- Shutdown after finish,
+- Same zettarepl as TrueNAS, and
+- Easy configuration.

 ## Overview